Shveedicio/candle-aggregation-service/README.md

 Test classes are split into different layers: mock-testing using `Mockito` for service layer and integrational testing using `TestContainers` on service-layer.

 ### 5. Notes and Improvements
+There might be some small mistakes that I haven't checked yet.
+I also skipped a few tests to keep the pace, so I mentioned some notes here that I would apply in a production code:

 1. Use `MockMvc` for controller-layer testing
 2. OnStartUp uploading service `CandlesGapRecoveryService`.
 Responsible for uploading candles that were missed during application restart/unavailability.
 3. Candle background aggregation leads to small lag, which is related to delayed candles that usually appear with high market volatility.